 Organizational Transformation is often met with resistance and the implementation of changes is an intimidating prospect.
 However, adaptation is essential for sustainable business.

 According to a research by Harvard Business Review, more than 60% of all organizational change initiatives fail.
-Many companies struggle with handling issues related to transformation and for faster adoption.
+Many companies struggle with handling issues related to transformation and quick adoption.

 John Kotter, the founder of Kotter International, broke down the organizational change management process into 8 steps that we now know as Kotter’s 8 Step Model.
 (More on this later)

-A company called NetApp which is into cloud data services and data management services have leveraged Kotter’s 8-step model to achieve three strategic goals:
+A company called NetApp which is into cloud data services and data management services have applied kotter's 8 step change model to achieve three strategic goals:

 - Grow market share